JamesWoolfenden/JamesWoolfenden.github.io/README.md

 Continuous integration, Continuous deployment, Infrastructure as Code (IAC) and the Public Cloud.

-I'm currently run a Team, at Slalom in London.
+I currently run a Team, at Slalom in London.

 I am and have worked with many of the UKs leading Engineers at technology firms and consultancies, not just in the UK but also Overseas; these have included: